CISA – Community Involved In Sustaining Agriculture

 Indicate which of your workers will be exempt from overtime pay and which will be subject to overtime pay.
 Is it always the same workers, or will there be weeks when certain tasks could make some workers subject to overtime?
 You may choose to specify that non-routine overtime (which falls outside of the crew’s normal work schedule) must be pre-approved, but note that you cannot state that failure to pre-approve overtime will result in its forfeiture.

 Most workers must be paid 1.5 times their regular wage rate for any hours worked in excess of 40 in a given week.
-Both state and federal law exempt some agricultural laborers from overtime during any week in which they solely perform work that is exempt.
-The types of farm work that are clearly exempt from overtime include any tasks performed on the farm premises that are part of the "growing and harvesting of agricultural, floricultural and horticultural commodities."
-Any post-harvest work like packing, retail work, or work off of the farm premises is subject to overtime according to state law.
-In addition, any agritourism work, handling of goods from other farms, and most processing (especially when the processing includes any off-farm ingredients or changes produce composition) are subject to overtime according to both state and federal law.
+Both state and federal law exempt some agricultural laborers from overtime when they perform specific kinds of work that are overtime exempt.
+The types of farm work that are clearly exempt from overtime include any tasks performed on the farm premises that are part of the "growing and harvesting of agricultural, floricultural, and horticultural commodities."
+Any post-harvest work like packing, retail work, or work off of the farm premises is subject to overtime under state law during any weeks in which an employee does more than 40 hours of this kind of work.
+If an employee performs any agritourism work, handling of goods from other farms, or processing (even for just one hour), federal law requires them to be paid overtime for any hours worked in excess of 40 in that week.

 Farms can apply for an exemption from Massachusetts (but not federal) overtime requirements if their business or a specified part of their business is seasonal in nature and is conducted for 120 days or less per year.
 To apply for such a seasonal business waiver, farms must complete and submit a seasonal business overtime application, available here